jsafrane/kubecon2019na/talk.md

 * Enforced only lightly in A/D controller!
   * Multiple pods can still use single `ReadWriteOne` volume on the same node.
 * Fix would break behavior.

+---

+# Volume reconstruction

+TODO: remove?
+It's covered in one of the fixed issues.

+* kubelet reconstructs caches from `/var/lib/kubelet/pods`.
+  * TODO: add example?
+  * Mostly works and is actively supported!
+* There should be a real database / checkpointing.
+  * Current kubelet checkpoints do not include PVCs / PVs.